stackbit-projects/bakerwriting-9f59b/content/pages/contact.md

   - title_align: left
     content: >
       Tell me what you need and I will get back to you as soon as possible.
-If someone referred you to me please tell me who to thank.
+If someone referred you to me please tell me whom to thank.
 I look forward to our discussion!
     content_align: left
     form_position: bottom